 For example, according to the AAMC’s matriculation data for the McGill University Faculty of Medicine and Health Sciences, McGill recently saw a total of 204 students enroll in their medical school.
 Of the students in the program, only ten were from out of province and only one was an international student (out of the 88 international students who applied).
 This means an acceptance rate of 1%!
 Unfortunately for applicants, the acceptance rate for international students is similar across the board.
 According to the AAMC’s data, Boston University School of Medicine saw only two international students register for their program (out of the 628 international students who applied), John Hopkins University School of Medicine saw four international students (out of the 367 international students who applied), and the Yale medical school saw seven international students register with them (out of the 431 international students who applied).

 Because of how limited spots are for international students, it's important to make sure that you ace every step of the application process, and know the best time to start your medical school application, and are properly prepared for the international medical graduate residency interview portion of the med school admissions process.
 Having one-on-one expert guidance during the process can seriously improve your chances and bring you one step closer to realizing your dream of studying medicine abroad.
 Here at BeMo Academic Consulting, we believe you can never be too prepared for success.
-It’s why we offer students a range of services from MCAT prep course and application reviews to interview prep and admissions guidance.
+It’s why we offer students a range of services from MCAT prep and IMG residency consulting to interview prep and admissions guidance.
 We believe in bridging the gap between a student’s dreams and a student’s success, and we’re confident that we can help get you into the medical school of your dreams.

 Interested in an overview of some key points?
 This infographic is for you: